jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   (rapid fire thing; fire Rapid Fire normally during Snap Shooting and without penalties)

   ### 20. Shield
-  Each time a model affected by pthis protocol would lose a wound, roll a D6.
+  Each time a model affected by this protocol would lose a wound, roll a D6.
 On a roll of 6, the wound is not lost.

 ## Warlord Traits